monobot/asyncorm/docs/api/model.rst

 Quick example¶

-This example model defines an Author, which has a first_name, last_name and age:
+This example model defines an Author, which has a first_name, last_name and age

 .. code-block:: python
     from asyncorm import models